> Home > Graduate > Programs > Frequently Asked Questions

 Q: Why does my online application still show that I have documents pending?
 I submitted my documents weeks ago.

 A: Due to mailing and processing time, it may be several weeks before we can indicate that a document has been received.
 Please check your online application regularly for updates.
 We will not confirm receipt of documents by phone, fax, email or mail.
-Please Note: The University will be closed for the holidays from 5:00 pm December 21, 2016 to January 1, 2017 inclusive and will reopen at 8:45am January 2, 2017.
+Please Note: The University will be closed for the winter holidays from 5:00 pm December 23, 2020 to January 1, 2021 inclusive and will reopen at 8:45 am January 4, 2021.
 Online references for the MA and Phd Programs can be submitted during this time; however, technical assistance will be unavailable and application statuses will not be updated.
-The Department of English will begin to respond to inquiries that were submitted over the break on January 2, 2017.
+The Department of English will begin to respond to inquiries that were submitted over the break on January 4, 2021.

 Q: What are the entry requirements for the MA Program?